Two Suns

 Two Suns is the second studio album by English singer Natasha Khan, known professionally as Bat for Lashes.
-It was released on 3 April 2009 by The Echo Label and Parlophone.
+It was released on 6 April 2009 by The Echo Label and Parlophone.
 The album was produced by Khan herself and David Kosten (who also worked on her debut album Fur and Gold), and features collaborations with members of Yeasayer and Scott Walker.
 Two Suns was recorded in segments in California, New York City, London, Brighton and Wales.

 Upon its release, Two Suns was met with positive reviews from most critics.
 Additionally, it was shortlisted for the Mercury Prize in 2009, Khan's second nomination after Fur and Gold in 2007.
 On 31 July 2009, Two Suns was certified gold by the British Phonographic Industry (BPI), for shipments of 100,000 copies in the United Kingdom.
 It debuted at number two on Billboards Heatseekers Albums chart and has sold 56,000 copies in United States, according to Nielsen SoundScan.
 As of June 2012, the album had sold 250,000 copies worldwide.

-Concept
+Concept and background

 According to the accompanying press release, Two Suns is "a record of modern-day fables exploring dualities on a number of levels—two lovers, two planets, two sides of a personality", bringing reflection about "the philosophy of the self and duality, examining the need for both chaos and balance, for both love and pain, in addition to touching on metaphysical ideas concerning the connections between all existence."
 In Two Suns, Khan also presents an alter ego named Pearl, described by the press release as "a destructive, self-absorbed, blonde, femme fatale of a persona who acts as a direct foil to Khan's more mystical, desert-born spiritual self."
+The dress worn on the cover is a collaboration between Khan and designer Alexander McQueen.

+According to Khan, "Two Suns is about human relationships and the use of illusion to try to see beautiful things during a hard time."
+It was inspired by her break-up with Will Lemon, who she met while recording her debut album, Fur and Gold.
+The album "takes you through this whole journey, all the way to the end of the relationship and the end of making the record.
+So it's kind of like this strange, synonymous cycle that happened.
+And then obviously the album's called Two Suns, so there's this kind of like "two planets" situation.
+Just the whole theme of planets chasing each other, you know, night and day chasing each other eternally, and being in England and New York and being separated by an ocean, and lots of different types of landscapes, different types of personalities, and internal conflict."